 A few days ago, the ConvertKit was rebranded to Seva.
 However, after lots of discussions with customers, non-customers, and team members, this decision was reverted.

-Currently, the ConvertKit is a popular email marketing software and top choice for bloggers, podcasters, freelancers, and online creators.
+Currently, ConvertKit is a popular email marketing software and a top choice for bloggers, podcasters, freelancers, and online creators.

-ConvertKit has put lots of efforts to offer a simple yet efficient email marketing tools to its customers.
+ConvertKit has put a lot of effort to offer simple yet efficient email marketing tools to its customers.

-By improving in certain areas, it can win more customers.
+Improving in certain areas can win more customers.